cesarvr/keycloak-bible-openshift/import-export/README.md

 ## From A Container Running In OpenShift

-Exporting data from RHSSO can be as simple as to copy the configuration file DB connections of one container, turning down all pods connecting to that particular DB and following the steps described above from an external RHSSO instance.
-But we can also use predictability offered by the container to ease this process.

-In this guide we are going to modify the booting process of the container, then we are going to login, perform the export and restore the continer starting routine.
+In this section we are going export objects from one Keycloak/RHSSO server to another running inside the container, by modifying the starting up process of the SSO container.

 ##### Pre-Requisites